 Danish Malik Director of Biotechnology and Biomedical Engineering at Loughborough University – Manufacturing of phages, current challenges in production and possible solutions

-Anupuma Hoey CBO of Sensei Biotherapeutics – Phage-Based Vaccine Development in Oncology
+Anupuma Hoey CBO at Sensei Biotherapeutics – Phage-Based Vaccine Development in Oncology

 Understanding the pharmacokinetics of phages to increase efficiency in delivery

-Heather Fairhead CEO of Phico Theraputics – Delivery of phages, understanding the ecological impact of various delivery options of phages
+Heather Fairhead CEO at Phico Theraputics – Delivery of phages, understanding the ecological impact of various delivery options of phages

 Maintaining the regulatory framework to ensure safety in phage application in food

 Mathew Tebeau Chief Operating Officer at Proteon Pharmaceuticals – Bringing phages to a global market: challenges and considerations